GoogleChrome/rendertron/docs/api-reference.md

 `/_ah/health`

-Returns with HTTP 200 and text "OK", if the Rendertron server is healthy.
+Returns HTTP 200 and text "OK", if the Rendertron server is healthy.

 ### Rendertron internal API